 Understanding the Basics of Real Estate Options

-By Laurel Tincher · November 05, 2021 · 6 minute read
+By Laurel Tincher.
+September 01, 2023 · 6 minute read

 Understanding the Basics of Real Estate Options

-Another way to sell and invest in real estate is through real estate options.
-With an options contract, a particular buyer is granted the exclusive right to purchase the property at a particular price, but they are not obligated to buy it.
-This is a flexible and typically less expensive way to enter the real estate market that may also help reduce risks involved in single property investment.
+Another way to invest in real estate is through buying or selling real estate options.
+With an options contract, a buyer is granted the right to purchase a property for a specific price by a specific date, but they are not obligated to buy it.

 What Are Real Estate Options?

-Real estate options are contracts between a buyer and seller.
+Real estate options are contracts between a potential buyer and seller.
 They grant the buyer the exclusive right to purchase a particular property within terms set in the contract.
 But the buyer doesn’t have to purchase the property.

 An options contract for a purchase is also known as a call option, whereas an option to sell would be called a put option.